harrisonhayden/speedrun-api-etl/README.md

 # Speedrun-API-ETL
-Pulls data from the speedrun.com API to make leaderboard of all runners by total amount of time for all their submitted runs.
+Pulls data from the speedrun.com API to make a ranking of all runners by total accumulated run time across all categories.